 Erratum, also in-progress, embeds poetry in a simple top-down puzzle game.

-I’ve found I’m drawn toward hybridity (things that are not quite one thing or the other), sequencing (interconnected sets of things), and collaboration (things that emerge in conversation with others).
-And what is common, I think, in these three inclinations is a rejection of certain conventional dynamics: author as authority, book as totem of authority, book as closed universe, genre as self-governing country.
+I find, therefore, that I’m drawn toward hybridity (things that are not quite one thing or the other), sequencing (interconnected sets of things), and collaboration (things that emerge in conversation with others).
+What is common, I think, in these three inclinations is a resistance to certain cultural tropes, chiefly the author as authority, the book as a totem of that authority, and the sanctity of the individual voice.

 What I have in mind instead is distributed authority, enmeshment, and exchange.
 To conceive of a literary work as a toy is to conceive of it first and foremost as a site of reader activity and autonomy – something which is made for the reader to test and turn over, collect and calibrate, modify and personalise.
-This is a mode of interaction which is conducive, I think, to collective self-knowledge and self-realisation.
+This is the mode of interaction which is most conducive, I think, to discovery.

 The Birdbook quartet (2010—2015) collects poems and illustrations from dozens of different writers and artists, – one of each for every British species across the series.
 The covers are paper-cuts by Lois Cordelia, depicting Dr Fulminare, a character who features across many of the books I’ve been involved in making.

 The Headbooks series (2017—2018), also the work of numerous contributing artists, combines factual information with concrete poetry, remixed public domain images and ‘do-it-yourself’ pages for the reader to fill in.
 I also designed and illustrated the covers for this series.